A checklist for switching to open source ML models

 Closed source: Audio API text to speech endpoint

-Open source: Bark
+Open source: Orpheus TTS

 Choose a GPU for model inference